TableBench/TableBench/README.md

 ## License
 This code repository is licensed under the [the MIT License](LICENSE-CODE).
-The use of McEval data is subject to the [CC-BY-SA-4.0](LICENSE-DATA).
+The use of TableBench data is subject to the [Apache license 2.0](LICENSE-DATA).

 ## Citation
 If you find our work helpful, please use the following citations.